lukehsiao/EmbeddedSpaceInvaders/README.md

 This implementation of Space Invaders is made for the Digilent [ATLYS Development Board](http://www.digilentinc.com/Products/Detail.cfm?NavPath=2,400,836&Prod=ATLYS&CFID=6868855&CFTOKEN=8a46aff22a6e7e36-78556F94-5056-0201-024A395AE56BA1E9).
 The hardware and software is organized into their own respective folders.

+### Where can I find more details? ###
+Implementation and game details can be found here: [Embedded Space Invaders Guide](http://www.et.byu.edu/~lhsiao/EmbeddedSpaceInvadersGuide.pdf).

 ### What is this repository for? ###